What is Methadone?

 However, while this form of addiction treatment can be helpful during a medical detox process, using an addictive substance to treat another substance addiction rarely bodes well for a recovering individual.

-After all, someone who has a history of substance abuse who decides to take methadone will be more likely to form a psychological and physical dependence on it.
+After all, someone who has a history of substance abuse and decides to take methadone will be more likely to form a psychological and physical dependence on it.
 This, unfortunately, will ultimately leave this person in a vicious cycle of opioid addiction.

 How is Methadone Abused?

 There are several methods of administration that can be used when taking methadone.
-For those who have been prescribed methadone, it will most commonly be taken daily in either a liquid, powder and diskette form.
+For those who have been prescribed methadone, it will most commonly be taken daily in either a liquid, powder, and diskette form.

 For those who take methadone in an abusive manner, this powder may be snorted, or its liquid form injected intravenously.
 Some people may also choose to drink alcohol or use other illegal drugs while using methadone, as a means of enhancing its effects.